Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The exported XML data files contain the energy data.
 Insertion to the database is performed by running

-    $ time python -u ${PATH_TO_SCRIPT}/insertData.py
+    $ time python -u ${PATH_TO_SCRIPT}/insertData.py > insert-log.txt

 in the directory where the data files are contained.
 The use of `time` is for informational purposes only and is not necessary.
+Redirecting to `insert-log.txt` is also unneeded but reduces the output to the short form.

 #### Sample Output of Data Insertion